Meet Hairy #1 and Hairy #2

 Start with an empty, but clean baby food jar, any size

-Let the kids choose craft items to make a face- we used googly eyes, sparkle glue and a pompom nose for one, a bead for the other. (pipe cleaner makes a great smile, be creative if you have the supplies)
+Let the kids choose craft items to make a face – we used googly eyes, sparkle glue and a pompom nose for one, a bead for the other. (pipe cleaner makes a great smile, be creative with the supplies you have!)

 Anything flat and light will be able to stick with regular white glue, but heavier or hard things like that bead nose needed the help of the glue gun.